S3ND3R/SchoolProjGraphics/dev/a2-carsoccer/getting-started.md

 For Configuring:
 * Remember the very important step noted in the slides for changing your CMAKE_INSTALL_PREFIX to point to the root of your repo -- this is critical for installing MinGfx to the correct place.
 * If you have previously installed the nanogui or nanovg libraries on your computer for use with another course, like CSci-3081W, or for some other reason, CMake will find it and will skip downloading, building, and installing that dependency of MinGfx.
 But, some students have had trouble with this, likely because when they installed nanogui previously, it was sufficient to just install the binaries, but for MinGfx, we need to have the header files for the library too.
 The way around this is to force CMake to "auto build" NanoGUI even if it finds it, and you can do this by making sure the box next to AUTOBUILD_NANOGUI is checked in CMake before you run configure for the second time.
+* If you are on Linux and you run into this error about the RandR library: `The RandR library and headers were not found`, you can try running `sudo apt-get install xorg-dev libglu1-mesa-dev` which will install `xrandr-dev` which contains the correct files.

 #### 7) Build, and install